Stability of disformally coupled accretion disks: The general set-up

 \subsection{Perturbations of the field}

 We shall consider fluctuations of the field around its (covariantly) constant background value.
-For this purpose, we introduce a perturbation $\varphi$ of the field about the background value $\phi_0$ {such that} \be \phi = \phi_0 + \varphi\,. \ee As long as the functions are analytically behaved around the background value of the field we can write \be V(\phi) = \sum_{n=-\infty}^\infty V_n \vi^n\,, \quad C(\phi) = \sum_{n=-\infty}^\infty C_n \vi^n\,, \quad D(\phi) = \sum_{n=-\infty}^\infty D_n \vi^n\,. \ee In the following we will assume that the field has the canonical form $\p=X-V$.
-This would also a good approximation for the DBI case when the field is rolling at nonrelativistic speeds such that $\gamma \approx 1$.
-Another assumption we shall make, that considerably simplifies the treatment, is that the background field value is a constant, {that is} $\nabla_\mu \phi_0 = 0$. {Then,} it is easy to see from the Klein-Gordon equation (\ref{kg}) {that} at the background level \be V_1 + \frac{C_1}{2C_0}(\rho-3p)=0\,. \ee If matter is homogeneously distributed, this is consistent with the field having settled to a nontrivial minimum of its effective potential.
+For this purpose, we introduce a perturbation $\varphi$ of the field about the background value $\phi_0$ {such that} \be \phi = \phi_0 + \varphi\,. \ee As long as the functions are analytical around the background value of the field we can write \be V(\phi) = \sum_{n=-\infty}^\infty V_n \vi^n\,, \quad C(\phi) = \sum_{n=-\infty}^\infty C_n \vi^n\,, \quad D(\phi) = \sum_{n=-\infty}^\infty D_n \vi^n\,. \ee In the following we will assume that the field has the canonical form $\p=X-V$.
+This would also {be} a good approximation for the DBI case when the field is rolling at nonrelativistic speeds {,} such that $\gamma \approx 1$.
+Another assumption we shall make, that considerably simplifies the treatment, is that the background field value is a constant, that is $\nabla_\mu \phi_0 = 0$.
+Then, it is easy to see from the Klein-Gordon equation (\ref{kg}) that at the background level \be V_1 + \frac{C_1}{2C_0}(\rho-3p)=0\,. \ee If matter is homogeneously distributed, this is consistent with the field having settled to a nontrivial minimum of its effective potential.
 Otherwise, we should require $V_1=C_1=0$.
-This is not an essential restriction to us, since the conformal coupling $C_1/C_0$ is known to be bounded very tightly from previous studies of fifth forces, and here we are focusing on the novel effects {due to} the disformal {coupling} $D$.
-Given negligible contribution of the conformal coupling for the background, it is of course natural to take the background value of the field to correspond to a minimum of its potential such that $V_1=0$.
+This is not an essential restriction to us, {because from previous studies of fifth forces the conformal coupling $C_1/C_0$ is known to be tightly bound.
+Moreover,} here we {focus} on the novel effects due to the disformal coupling $D$.
+Given negligible contribution of the conformal coupling to the background, it is natural to take the background value of the field to correspond to a minimum of its potential such that $V_1=0$.

-With these assumptions, the linear part of the Klein-Gordon equation (\ref{kg}) becomes \be \lp 1-\frac{D_0}{C_0}p\rp\Box\vi - \frac{D_0}{C_0}\lp\rho +p\rp u^\mu u^\nu \nabla_{\mu}\vi_{,\nu} = \lb 2V_2 - \lp\frac{C_1^2}{2C_0^2}-\frac{C_2}{C_0}\rp\lp\rho-3p\rp\rb\vi \equiv V''_{eff}\vi\,. \ee From this we already see that the disformal part of the coupling is ineffective unless the system has non-negligible matter flows, {pressure} or the field develops gradients.
+With these assumptions, the linear part of the Klein-Gordon equation (\ref{kg}) becomes \be \lp 1-\frac{D_0}{C_0}p\rp\Box\vi - \frac{D_0}{C_0}\lp\rho +p\rp u^\mu u^\nu \nabla_{\mu}\vi_{,\nu} = \lb 2V_2 - \lp\frac{C_1^2}{2C_0^2}-\frac{C_2}{C_0}\rp\lp\rho-3p\rp\rb\vi \equiv V''_{eff}\vi\,. \ee From this we already see that the disformal part of the coupling is ineffective unless the system has non-negligible matter flows, pressure, or the field develops gradients.
 This is a manifestation of the ''disformal screening'' \cite{Koivisto:2012za}.